mwojnars/hypertag/README.md

 No doubt which version is more readable and maintainable?

 Imagine that at some point you decided to add a CSS class to all cells in the price column?
-In HTML, you'd have to manually go through all the cells and modify every single occurrence (HTML is notorious for [code duplication](https://en.wikipedia.org/wiki/Duplicate_code)!), taking care not to modify `<td>` cells of another column accidentally.
+In HTML, you'd have to walk through all the cells and manually modify every single occurrence (HTML is notorious for [code duplication](https://en.wikipedia.org/wiki/Duplicate_code)!), taking care not to modify `<td>` cells of another column accidentally.

-Hypertag provides powerful ways to deduplicate code, so it is enough to modify the hypertag definition in one place adding `.style-price`, and voilà:
+Hypertag provides powerful ways to deduplicate code, so here, it is enough to modify the hypertag definition adding `.style-price` in one place, and voilà:

     % tableRow name price='UNKNOWN'
         tr